MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-large-apps.md

 End user app load time will also improve because we don't need to evaluate these formulas until they are actually needed.
 The first screen of the app is displayed immediately without waiting.

 Note that named formulas can't be used for all cases.
 Named formulas are immutable and cannot be used with **Set**.
-Some situations require the use of a state variable that can be modified, and **Set** is perfect for these situations and should be continue to be used.
+Some situations require the use of a state variable that can be modified, and **Set** is perfect for these situations and should continue to be used.
 But, more often than not, global variables are used in **OnStart** to setup static values that don't change, and in those cases a named formula is preferred.
+Since named formulas are immutable, the prefix `var` is no longer appropriate, but was not modified in this example because it would require changes in the rest of the app.

+Finally, it is tempting to place a named formula in **App.OnStart**, but they simply do not belong there.
+As an **On** behavior property, **App.OnStart** evaluates each of its statements in order, creating global variables, talking to databases etc, only once when the app is loaded.
+Instead named formulas are formulas that define how to calculate something *whenever needed* and are always true.
+It is this true formula nature that allows them to be independent and allows the app to finish loading before they are evaluated.

 ## Split up long formulas

 **App.OnStart** is one of the worst offenders for long formulas and definitely where you should start.
 But it isn't the only case.

 Our studies has shown that nearly all apps with a long Studio load time have at least one formula that is over 256,000 characters.
-Some of the longest load times have formulas that are over 1 million characters.
+Some apps with the longest load times have formulas that are over 1 million characters.
 For a single formula, that is a lot of characters and puts a significant strain on Studio.

 Making matters worse, copy and paste of a control will duplicate long formulas on the control's properties without it being realized.
 Power Apps is modeled after Excel where multiple copies of a formula are common, but in Excel formulas are limited to one expression and are capped at 8,000 characters.
 Power Apps formulas can grow much longer with the introduction of imperative logic and the chaining operator (`;` or `;;` depending on locale).

-The general solution is to split long formulas into smaller parts and to reuse those parts, as was done with the transition of **App.OnStart** to **App.Formulas** above.
+The general solution is to split long formulas into smaller parts and to reuse those parts, as was done with the transition of **Set**/**Collect** in **App.OnStart** to named formulas in **App.Formulas** above.
 In other programming languages, these parts are often referred to as subroutines or user defined functions.
+Named formulas are a simple form of user defined functions without parameters and without side effects.

 ### Use named formulas everywhere